juhasev/sample-ninja-help/member-app-refer-a-friend-settings.md

 Simply click on the text to edit.
 The text box support **Markdown**.
 Use the slider below image to adjust position of the text box.

 ### Referee Reward
 Number of reward points paid to the referee when all the configurable settings below are met.
+Leave zero for no compensation.

 ### Minimum days as member
 Controls minimum number of days as subscribed panelist before becoming eligible to refer friends.
 Leave zero to disable.